 PTT is charged at the time of closing and the transfer of title.
+Financial institutions will not include PTT as part of your mortgage.
 Click this link to the BC Government Property transfer tax page.
 The following is taken from that page:

 You are charged property transfer tax when you make changes to a property’s title, including:

 - acquiring a registered interest in the property